justinglobal/shirt_factory/proposal.md

     * Displays finished shirt design images in gallery form
     * Image links to order form for shirt

-Database
-  - Stores page templates
-  - Stores shirt design database
-    * shirt title, color of shirt, processed image size in pixels, original image, processed image
-    * ? username
-    * template parameters
-      1. Python modules that will actually do the data transformation from the input parameters.

 Python modules
   - ASCII art - converts image to grayscale then applies grid and substitutes alpha/numberic characters for image color in each grid returning a "ascii art" version of image
     * uses existing modules: pillow, PIL, numpy and module from 'Python playground'